hmc-cs159-fall2018/lab-05-madoe/Writeup.md

 Our spellchecker autocorrects names it doesn't recognize.
 This is a commmon thing in autocorrect that most of us technology users are well aware of!
 However, ispell largely leaves proper names like that alone!
 Interesting choice.

+## Transpositions

+1. Our approach was to simply iterate through the word and swap every pair of characters, checking if the result was in the vocabulary.
+Trying to isolate the location of the swap seemed more time and logic intensive than just trying all the pairs, since the more naive approach is a simple for loop.

+2. This addition fixes the case where there is only an edit distance of 1 given, and to fix mistakes like 'heer', 'mistaek', and 'adn' would take two edits.
+It condenses what would be a deletion and insertion into one edit.

+3. We only tackled transpositions that occur next to eachother, for example, heer, not eerh, since transpositions next to eachother seem to be far more common.
+If letters are swapped elsewhere, that is more easily taken care of by substitutions.